History of nuclear weapons: From Los Alamos to Hiroshima

 In early 1943 Oppenheimer determined that two projects should proceed forwards: the Thin Man project (plutonium gun) and the Fat Man project (plutonium implosion).
 The plutonium gun was to receive the bulk of the research effort, as it was the project with the most uncertainty involved.
 It was assumed that the uranium gun-type bomb could then be adapted from it.

 In December 1943 the British mission of 19 scientists arrived in Los Alamos.
 Hans Bethe became head of the Theoretical Division.

 In April 1944 it was found by Emilio Segrè that the plutonium-239 produced by the Hanford reactors had too high a level of background neutron radiation, and underwent spontaneous fission to a very small extent, due to the unexpected presence of plutonium-240 impurities.
 If such plutonium were used in a gun-type design, the chain reaction would start in the split second before the critical mass was fully assembled, blowing the weapon apart with a much lower yield than expected, in what is known as a fizzle.

 As a result, development of Fat Man was given high priority.
 Chemical explosives were used to implode a sub-critical sphere of plutonium, thus increasing its density and making it into a critical mass.
 The difficulties with implosion centered on the problem of making the chemical explosives deliver a perfectly uniform shock wave upon the plutonium sphere— if it were even slightly asymmetric, the weapon would fizzle.
 This problem was solved by the use of explosive lenses which would focus the blast waves inside the imploding sphere, akin to the way in which an optical lens focuses light rays.

 After D-Day, General Groves ordered a team of scientists to follow eastward-moving victorious Allied troops into Europe to assess the status of the German nuclear program (and to prevent the westward-moving Soviets from gaining any materials or scientific manpower).
-They concluded that, while Germany had an atomic bomb program headed by Werner Heisenberg, the government had not made a significant investment in the project, and it had been nowhere near success.
+They concluded that, while Germany had a modest nuclear research program headed by Werner Heisenberg, the government had not made a significant investment in the project, and it had been nowhere near success.
 Similarly, Japan's efforts at developing a nuclear weapon were starved of resources.
 The Japanese navy lost interest when a committee led by Yoshio Nishina concluded in 1943 that "it would probably be difficult even for the United States to realize the application of atomic power during the war".

 Historians claim to have found a rough schematic showing a Nazi nuclear bomb.
 In March 1945, a German scientific team was directed by the physicist Kurt Diebner to develop a primitive nuclear device in Ohrdruf, Thuringia.
 Last ditch research was conducted in an experimental nuclear reactor at Haigerloch.